OdairTrujillo/wbook/README.md

 This project is in the early development stage, do not expect that works until this message has been removed.

 ## Acknowledgment
-The web book is a concept developed by the [SCIO Corporation](https://sciocorp.org).
-Wbook, as a HUGO theme it is just a tool developed by [@OdairTrujillo](https://odair.dev) to meet the requirements of the concept of a web-based book.
+The WebBook is a concept developed by the [SCIO Corporation](https://sciocorp.org).
+Wbook, as a HUGO theme, it is just a tool developed by [@OdairTrujillo](https://odair.dev) to meet the requirements of the concept of a web-based book.